vahiwe/nd0821-c2-build-model-workflow-exercises/lesson-2-data-exploration-and-preparation/exercises/exercise_5/README.md

 3. You do NOT need to generate the profiles from pandas-profiling (and you also do not need pandas-profiling as a dependency in ``conda.yml``)
 4. Save the cleaned data in a new artifact on W&B called ``preprocessed_data.csv``
+5. Run with ``mlflow run . -P input_artifact="exercise_4/genres_mod.parquet:latest" \
+   -P artifact_name="preprocessed_data.csv" -P artifact_type="clean_data" \
+   -P artifact_description="Data after preprocessing"``
-5. We are going to use the created artifact several times in the following exercises.
+6. We are going to use the created artifact several times in the following exercises.
 Verify that you have an artifact called ``preprocessed_data.csv`` under the project ``exercise_5``, so the following command works:
    ```bash